sleeplessmisty/databaseLab/README.md

 This repository contains the lab done for the course D0018E.

 For this lab, a relational database for an e-commerce website will be established.
+An e-commerce website is where customers can purchase products online.

 The website will contain, to the minimum, the following:

 - List (or such) of products avaliable for customers to purchase
 - Option to add/remove products to a shopping cart